Anastasiya-ZhyrkevichC/room-visualizer/README.md

 # Done:

 ## Summer changes

 - _16 Jul_:
   - Make opacity, when trying to find a place for the element.
+- _11 Aug_:
+  - Adding the rendering of the boxes on the click of the button without the raycasting.

 ## Winter changes

 - _4 Feb:_
   - Starting the basic default application
   - Form on the top + Rotating cube below